-I love and have dreamed about this dessert ever since I had it for the first time at the Southend Brewery in Charleston, SC.
+I love and have dreamed about this amazing bourbon chocolate pecan pie ever since I had it for the first time at the Southend Brewery in Charleston, SC.

 It’s probably been ten years at least so I’m not sure they still have it.

 I came home and tried a few recipes and never could get the taste quite right.

 Fast forward to the recent holidays.
 I decided to give it another go.